 See ya this afternoon with the best gluten-free brownies everrrrrr <3

 Hi Fitnessista readers!

-I’m Jenna and I blog over at the online home of Upcakes, my baby business that I just started in London, where I live (www.upcakes.co.uk).
+I’m Jenna and I blog over at the online home of Upcakes, my baby business that I just started in London, where I live (www.upcakes.co.uk – no longer active).
 I’ve been reading blogs for a long time and Gina’s always been one of my favourite voices in the community.
 So when she asked me to review the Tracy Anderson Method, I jumped at the chance!
 It’s people like her who inspired me to start blogging in the first place anyway 🙂

 What is the Tracy Anderson Method